-- a. keeping a record of the health assessment; and - b. offering the patient a written report on the health assessment, with - c. recommendations on matters covered by the health assessment; and - d. offering the patient's carer (if any, and if the practitioner considers it appropriate and the patient agrees) a copy of the report or extracts of the report relevant to the carer.
+- b. offering the patient a written report on the health assessment, with - c. recommendations on matters covered by the health assessment; and - d. offering the patient's carer (if any, and if the practitioner considers it appropriate and the patient agrees) a copy of the report or extracts of the report relevant to the carer.